monzool/A-Search-for-BASH-Scripting-Alternatives/README.md

 The stripped binary weights in at a hefty 4.6 MB.

-Being a read-only filesystem, I had to relocated `$HOME` to a writeable directory
+Being a read-only filesystem, I had to relocated `$HOME` to a writable directory
 ```shell
 arm-target» env HOME=/var/ elvish
 ```